AmanAlways/AmanAlways/README.md

 💻 **Frontend Developer**: I'm equally at home with Bootstrap, Tailwind CSS and React.
 I enjoy creating responsive, intuitive web applications that engage users and deliver seamless experiences.

 ### 🌟 My Journey
-- 🎓 Jahangirnagar University
+- 🎓 Stamford University
-- 🚀 Data Analytics BootCamp and Learn with Sumit BootCamp for JS and frontend tools
+- 🚀 IT Support, Learn with Sumit BootCamp for JS and frontend tools

 ### 📚 Always Learning